alibaba/weex/doc/advanced/integrate-to-android.md

 From the Welcome screen of Android Studio choose "Import project" and select the `playground` folder of your app.

 You should be able to use the _Run_ button to run your app on a device.

-## Additional notes
+## Tip

-Since the packet size limit is currently only compiled arm , X86 does not support.
+1. Since the packet size limit is currently only compiled arm , X86 does not support.

-## Troubleshooting

-Gradle build fails in `ndk-build`.
+2. Gradle build fails in `ndk-build`.
 See the section about `local.properties` file above.

 #Quick access